DevOps-Siba/90DaysOfDevOps/cm47gdh4p000o08mh4zf3ekeh.md

          aws configure
         ```

     4. [You’ll b](https://aws.amazon.com/cli)e prompted to enter your AWS Access Key, Secret Key, region, and output format.
-These keys can be found in the AWS IAM
+These keys can be found in the **AWS IAM** user

         Set the following environment variables in your terminal: